 Two years ago, the river running through Cagayan de Oro, a Philippine city on the island of Mindanao, burst its boundaries in the midst of epic rains.
 People were swept away in the raging waters; homes and businesses were damaged, including that of the Kasanag Daughters Foundation.

-[ May 14, 2014 to May 15, 2014. ] Typically the Provincial Council will spend the first morning of its meeting in faith sharing.
+Typically the Provincial Council will spend the first morning of its meeting in faith sharing.
 The business portion will begin in the afternoon and continue into the next day as needed.